vbookshelf/myOfflineAi-PrivacyFirst/README.md

 <br>

-Transparent and auditable offline Ai access for professionals in highly regulated industries who need data privacy and don't want to blindly trust cloud providers and software developers.
+Transparent and auditable offline Ai access for professionals in highly regulated industries who need data privacy and don't want to blindly trust cloud providers.

 - Ai access without an internet connection
 - Runs on the desktop.